runar-rkmedia/skiver/README.md

 - [ ] Server-side translating
 - [ ] Source-code integration with project, to show usage of translation.

+     E.g.

+     > This translation is used in SuperComponent.svelte:74:
+       ```jsx
+       73: <div>
+       74:   <p>{t("feature.awesome", {count: 6})}
+       75: </div>
+       ```
 - [ ] Upload of images to show usage of translation.
 - [ ] Sharing of translations between projects.
 - [ ] Multi-organization support

+## Things that are a mess, and need refactoring

+- Missing translations.
+They work, but they are terrible.
+It comes mostly from not trusting the user-input, while still attempting to resolve this untrusted information.

 ## Swagger and code-generation